-Also, a P15 per day ERA was provided under Wage Order No. 16 approved in May 2008.
+A P15 per day ERA was also provided under Wage Order No. 16 approved in May 2008.
 It was implemented for four months.

 Sancho said the last was the P12 per day worth of Ecola under Wage Order No. 19 provided for three months.

 "The Board said it has yet to verify with the National Wages and Productivity Commission if it can issue orders providing for these allowances.
 It seems that they are not doing the research," he added.

 BACOLOD.
 Labor representative to Regional Tripartite Wages and Productivity Board-Western Visayas Wennie Sancho.
 (File photo)